Set up Family Sharing on Mac

 Set up Screen Time and parental controls: Click the name of the family member, click Screen Time in the sidebar, click Open [family member’s] Screen Time, then select the options you want.
 See Set up Screen Time for a child.

 Age restrictions for Screen Time vary by area.
-In the United States, the family organizer can turn on Screen Time for any family member under age 18.
+In the United States, the family organiser can turn on Screen Time for any family member under age 18.

 For information about combining your Apple subscriptions, see the Apple Support article Bundle Apple subscriptions with Apple One.